BlazOrazem/litesails/README.md

 # Lite Sails

-Wind and Weather forecast for Adriatic
+Wind and Weather forecast for Adriatic Sea.